rmgleon/rmgleon/README.md

 ## About me

 ### Hi
-I'm a student from Argentina, currently going through my second year of computer engineering.
+I'm a university student from Argentina, currently going through my second year of computer engineering.
 My native language is Spanish, though I can comfortably hold a conversation in English.
 My interests include coding, speculative biology, and not going outside for extended periods of time.

 ### Familiar with
 ![My Skills](https://skillicons.dev/icons?i=c,cpp,python)